 The University makes available upon request information that accurately describes its financial condition.
 A copy of the latest Minnesota State system financial statement, the most recent audit, as well as SMSU's current budget documents are on reserve in the SMSU McFarland Library.
-Audit information may be viewed online at www.osa.state.mn.us.
-The MinnState financial statements are available at www.minnstate.edu/system/finance/budget/.
+Audit information may be viewed online at www.minnstate.edu/system/finance/budget/.
 Further information may be obtained by contacting the Office of Business Services at (507) 537-6219.